-Managing Stock (AQA GCSE Business)
+Managing Stock (AQA GCSE Business): Revision Note

-Approaches to Managing Stock
+Approaches to managing stock

-Stock, also known as inventory, includes the goods and materials a business holds for the ultimate goal of resale, or for use in production
+- Stock, also known as inventory, includes the goods and materials a business holds for the ultimate goal of resale, or for use in production

-Types of Stock in Vehicle Production
+Types of stock in vehicle production

-Raw materials | Components |
+| Raw materials | Components |

 |